ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 - Single conversions, to transcode one indivisible unit of information at a time.
 - Bulk conversions, to transcode a large buffer as fast as possible (a speed optimization over single conversion with the same properties).
-- Validation, to check whether an input is valid (or where there an error would occur in the input if some part is invalid).
+- Validation, to check whether an input is valid and can be converted to the output encoding (or where there an error would occur in the input if some part is invalid).
 - Counting, to know how much output is needed (often with an indication of where an error would occur in the input, if the full input can't be counted successfully).

 We also know from the ztd.text blog post and design documentation, as well as the analysis from the previous blog post and the above table, that we need to provide specific information for the given capabilities: